tsljgj/counterfacts-baseline-purple-agent/README.md

-# AQA Baseline Purple Agent
+# Counterfacts Baseline Purple Agent

 A baseline purple agent for the [AgentBeats Competition](https://rdi.berkeley.edu/agentx-agentbeats) that uses the [A2A (Agent-to-Agent)](https://a2a-protocol.org/latest/) protocol.
 This agent serves as a baseline for testing green (evaluation) agents in the competition.